brendanc490/WebVR-Test-Patterns/Custom/README.md

 Entities will spawn at a random position within the editor camera field of view with a random color.

+***Entities may appear skewed in the editor but this affect is corrected on the headset.
+Do not stack entities, it will result in [z-fighting](https://en.wikipedia.org/wiki/Z-fighting)***

 ### Types of Entities
 - Circle
 - Plane